prevwong/reka.js/docs/guides/setup.md

 )
 ```

-The above example is equivalent to the following the React component:
+The above component in the State is equivalent to the following the React component:

 ```tsx
 const App = () => {